microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

       branches:  # branch conditions to filter the events, optional; Defaults to all branches.
         include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
         exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.
-      stages: [ string ]  # trigger after completion of given stage, optional; Defaults to all stage completion.
+      stages: [ string ]  # trigger after completion of given stage, optional; Defaults to all stage completion. stages are OR'd
-      tags: [ string ]  # tags on which the trigger events are considered, optional; Defaults to any tag or no tag.
+      tags: [ string ]  # tags on which the trigger events are considered, optional; Defaults to any tag or no tag. tags are OR'd
 ```

 #### Examples